Citing a source within a source (secondary sources)

 Stone, R. J. (2013).
 Managing human resources (4th ed.).
 Wiley.

-If the year of the primary source is unknown, omit it from the in-text citation, e.g.
+If the year of the primary source is unknown, omit it from the in-text citation, for example

 - See Secondary Sources in the APA style website for more information.